 Fermor Avenue Bridge over Seine River Rehabilitation and Roadworks

 Fermor Avenue is part of the Trans-Canada Highway and a major transportation corridor in southeast Winnipeg.
-The section of Fermor Avenue between St. Anne’s Road and Archibald Street, including the bridge over the Seine River, is in poor condition and needs to be rehabilitated.
-A preliminary design study, completed in 2017, developed a design for the bridge and road rehabilitation, as well as improvements to the active transportation network in the study area.
-Construction is expected to begin in spring 2018.
+The section of Fermor Avenue between St. Anne's Road and Archibald Street, including the bridge over the Seine River, is in poor condition and needs to be rehabilitated.
+Construction began on the project in Spring 2018 following a preliminary design study, public engagement process and final design development.
+Major construction is on hold until Spring 2019 and is expected to be complete late next year.

 - Related Links

 Stage 1 construction commenced in May of 2018 and progressed throughout the summer and fall.
 In this time, several items of work have been completed including:

 - Construction of the south half of the Pedestrian-Cyclist Underpass;